-'''

-[ address ] ::dis [ -fw ] [ -n count ] [ address ]

-'''
+[address] ::dis [-fw] [-n count] [address]

 Disassemble starting at or around the address specified by the final argument, or the current value of dot.
 If the address matches the start of a known function, the entire function is disassembled; otherwise, a "window" of instructions before and after the specified address is printed in order to provide context.
 By default, instructions are read from the target's virtual address space; if the -f option is present, instructions are read from the target's object file instead.
-The -w option can be used to force "window"-mode, even if the address is the start of a known function.
+The -f option is enabled by default if the debugger is not currently attached to a live process, core file, or crash dump.
+The -w option can be used to force window-mode, even if the address is the start of a known function.
 The size of the window defaults to ten instructions; the number of instructions can be specified explicitly using the -n option.